 Automated Claim Adjustment Process (ACAP) Project Timeline

 Based on input from market participants, the Federal Reserve Banks have launched the ACAP enhancements beginning in 2023 through two implementation phases.
-The first Depository Institution Testing (DIT) period has been closed, and Phase 1 has been implemented into production on January 30, 2023.
-The second DIT period is currently open for market participants with additional time to prepare for the new functionality associated with Phase 2 coming on a date TBD.
+Phase 1 has been implemented into production on January 30, 2023.
+Phase 2 implementation has been postponed.
+The Federal Reserve Banks continue to work with the industry workgroup and will announce a new implementation plan for Phase 2 when available.

 Depository Institution Testing — January 4, 2023 to July 31, 2023

-Participants and service providers are provided a second testing period in the DIT to test Phase 2 enhancements.
+The second testing period in the DIT to test Phase 2 enhancements has been completed.
+Additional testing opportunities will be announced when a new implementation for Phase 2 is determined.
 See ACAP Depository Institution Testing for the testing schedule, requirements, and guidelines.

 Phase 2 — TBD